sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-offline-app/cp-mobile-dev-kit-offline-app.md

 Follow [these steps](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/blob/main/Onboarding-Android-client/Onboarding-Android-client.md) to on-board the MDK client.

-After you accept the app update, you will see the **Main** page (with **Logout**, **Sync** and **Update** options at bottom of the page) being displayed and Offline store will be initialized. **Since you selected the Base template during the project creation, which generated this empty page without any UI controls on it.
+After you accept the app update, you will see the **Main** page and a user menu that includes options to Sync changes, support, check for updates, reset the app.
+An Offline store will be initialized. **Since you selected the Base template during the project creation, which generated this empty page without any UI controls on it.
 In next tutorials, you will add some UI controls to this page and create more pages.**

 ![MDK](img-5.1.png)